georkost4/TodayILearned/Side-Tasks/diary.md

 22/6/2018

 Woke up , ate breakfast , made some cofee and started the daily routine .
 Watched the game at 15:00 .
 Started working on problem at leetCode.com .
 Went outside to see the 18:00 game .
 After that I continued working at the problem I started .
 Solved it and worked on other similar problems .
 At 23:00 I went outside to play cards with my friends.

+23/6/2018

+Woke ate read Medium articles do my spanish / bulgarian exercises .
+Saw Belgium - Tunisia , went outside to see South Korea - Mexico and went back home to work on my project while watching Germany - Sweden .

+24/6/2018

+Woke ate read Medium , do my spanish / bulgarian exercises .
+Went out for coffee by the river .
+Went back to solve a leetCode problem and out again to close the night with some cards and Poland - Colombia .

+25/6/2018

+Woke up and went to work .
+I ate launch and slept until 6.30 .
+Then I started my daily routine Medium , spanish , bulgarian .
+Sadly I didn't finish my daily LeetCode problem .
+I worked on my project to at least commit one last time to GitHub before sending my GitHub account for review from Udacity professionals .
+Went outside to see the second half of Portugal - Iran .

+26/6/2018

+Woke up and went to work.
+I ate launch and slept until 5.30 but before that I submitted my daily LeetCode problem successfully .
+Then I started my daily routine Medium , spanish , bulgarian (**to be continued**)